raphaelbs/esp32-cam-ai-thinker/esp32cam-pin-notes.md

   * designated as a (wpu) "weak pull up" by ESP32_S datasheet v3.4 pg53 IO/Mux Addendum
 * GPIO16 - U2RXD "useless gpio"
   * is not RTC (can't be used for pwm or precision measurement)
+  * Note that GPIO 16 is not an ADC pin, so you can’t read analog sensors on this pin.
+  * Additionally, GPIO 16 is not an RTC GPIO, so it can’t be used as an external wake-up source.
   * has a 10Kohm pull-up resistor
   * is connected to CS# pin1 of onboard PSRAM64 (64Mbit/8mb CMOS SRAM) that is required for *most* high resolution camera applications
   * Signal: EMAC_CLK_OUT - Ethernet MAC MII/RII interface